buttonwoodcx/doc-bcx-validation/guide/basic-shape-of-a-rule.md

 {validate: 'isTrue'}
 ```

-Every `bcx-validation` rule is an object with reserved key `validate`, the value of the key is a string identifying an known `validator` to your validation instance.
+Every `bcx-validation` rule is an object with reserved key `validate`, the value of the key is a string identifying a known `validator` to your validation instance.

 > Note `isTrue` validator tests truthy of the value, empty string and number zero are false, but empty array/object are true.